The Civil Courts

 High Courts have three divisions.
 The Family Division deals with family issues, such as defended divorces, adoption, and domestic violence.
 The Queen’s Bench Division deals with large claims for compensation, libel, and slander.
 The Chancery Division deals with wills, trusts, bankruptcy, and winding up companies.

-Some cases, such as domestic violence, can be dealt with by more than one court.
-The Magistrates Court can give an order to get a spouse out of the family home, but the County and High courts also deal with domestic violence.
+The Civil Courts – Some cases, such as domestic violence, can be dealt with by more than one court.
+The Magistrates Court can give the order to get a spouse out of the family home, but the County and High courts also deal with domestic violence.
 You do need to take legal advice about which court to start a case in and under which laws you should take your case.

 The Court of Appeal Civil Division deals with appeals against decisions made in civil cases in the High Court, County Court, and Employment Appeal Tribunals.
 The House of Lords handles appeals from the Court of Appeal and sometimes from the High Court.